rixx/books.rixx.de/data/reviews/ilona-andrews/magic-bites/index.md

 I'm especially interested in the magic/technology split in the worldbuilding.
 Magic is something like the tide, rising and ebbing, so people have to have two cars, and have to switch to the non-tech one when magic rises.
 It's weird, and interesting, and I appreciate that it's not explained *at all*.
-It's implied that magic only really started to be a thing fairly recently, so there's not a lot of historical divergance, and I expect the series will slowly explore what happened to the world, and also go into our heroine's parentage.
+It's implied that magic only really started to be a thing more recently, so there's not a lot of historical divergance, and I expect the series will slowly explore what happened to the world, and also go into our heroine's parentage.

 As for Kate Daniels, the protagonist: At first I thought she'd be the very generic loudmouth badass Buffy-style fetish